 If you try to analyze your top 10 competitors, you’ll get confused with a lot of backlinks and can’t figure out your competitor’s strategy properly.
 So, I recommend you to start with small to make a big difference.

-If you don’t know who your competitors are, just do a quick Google Search with a keyword like “best books to buy” and make a note of top 3-5 URLs.
+If you don’t know who your competitors are, just do a quick Google search with a keyword like “best books to buy” and make a note of the top 3-5 URLs.

 After finding your top competitors, the next step is to analyze their backlinks by using a backlink analysis tool.
-For this step, I’m going to use SEMrush tool which is my favorite SEO tool too.
+For this step, I’m going to use the SEMrush tool which is my favorite SEO tool too.

 With SEMrush you can get huge information about your competitor’s website that will help you to rank ahead of them.

-To get started, go to SEMrush dashboard and enter the domain of your competitor’s website in the top search bar of SEMrush.
+To get started, go to the SEMrush dashboard and enter the domain of your competitor’s website in the top search bar of SEMrush.

 For instance, I’m considering Bloggersideas.com blog for a while as one of my competitors.

 On the results page, scroll down until you see the list of backlinks under the “Backlinks” heading.

 Click on the “View full report” to find the full details of the backlinks of the competitor’s website.

 Here’s a screenshot of bloggersideas.com backlinks analysis.

 This site has a whopping number of 23,264+ backlinks in total.
-Among them, 88% of backlinks are do-follow and remaining are no-follow.
-As we know that, there’s no use of finding sources of no-follow backlinks so we’ll just focus on where the do-follow links are coming from.
+Among them, 88% of backlinks are do-follow and the remaining are no-follow.
+As we know that, there’s no use in finding sources of no-follow backlinks so we’ll just focus on where the do-follow links are coming from.

 The above screenshot reveals the dofollow link sources for bloggersideas.
 You can find out all of their backlink sources just by following this step.